Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/BigDataAnalytics/README.md

 Windows Task Scheduler is used to automatically run this script when the student logs into their VM.

 > [!NOTE] This script assumes that you have already installed Docker and deployed Hortonworks Data Platform.
-Refer to the article on the [Big Data Analytics](TODO) class type for more information.
+Refer to the article on the [Big Data Analytics](https://docs.microsoft.com/azure/lab-services/classroom-labs/class-type-ethical-hacking) class type for more information.

 ## Directions
 1. [Connect to the template machine](https://docs.microsoft.com/azure/lab-services/classroom-labs/how-to-create-manage-template#update-a-template-vm) for your class.
 1. Download the **Start-Hortonworks-DockerContainers.ps1** PowerShell script and the **Hortonworks-Scheduled-Task.xml** Windows Task Scheduler file onto the template machine through one of these ways:
      - Clone this repository
-     - Manually download the file
+     - Manually download the files
      - Use Invoke-WebRequest to download the files:
           > Invoke-WebRequest "https://raw.githubusercontent.com/Azure/azure-devtestlab/master/samples/ClassroomLabs/BigDataAnalytics/Start-Hortonworks-DockerContainers.ps1" -OutFile Start-Hortonworks-DockerContainers.ps1